-The stand alone thing about famous engagement rings are the stand alone women and English monarchs who wear them.
-This section of the website, is specifically dedicated to betrothal rings and the strong women who were the inspiration behind them.
+What makes famous engagement rings famous are the stand-alone women, famous celebtities, and monarchs who wear them.
+This section of the website is specifically dedicated to betrothal rings and the strong women who were the inspiration behind them.

 See remarkable collections of Jewels Here